 - If performing installations using wizards, a notification message will usually appear on your screen asking you to make a particular file or directory writable, or specifying which permission settings you need to change.

 - Unless the change required to the file permission settings is permanent, you would normally restore the file to its original settings after making and saving the change for security purposes (e.g. changing a file from 644 to 755, then back to 644 again).
-This prevents unauthorized users from accessing and modifying your files.
+This prevents hackers from being able to access and modify your files.

 - After making changes to files, refresh your site’s page in your browser to make sure that everything is working correctly.